Editing Services for Businesses & Government Authors

 Proofreading

-Sentence-by-sentence refinement for flow, pacing, and readability while preserving your voice.
+Sentence-by-sentence refinement of flow, tone, and message delivery—without altering your voice.

 Billing: milestone-based—≤2 weeks: 50/50 • 2–8 weeks: 30/40/30 • >8 weeks: milestone or monthly.